Inpatient Drug and Alcohol Rehab: 30 Day, 60 Day, & Long Term

 Holistic Treatment

-These methods focus on treating the emotional, physical, and spiritual aspects of the individual to achieve “whole person” recovery.
+Holistic methods of addiction treatment focus on treating the emotional, physical, and spiritual aspects of the individual to achieve “whole person” recovery.
 Methods include physical exercise, mindfulness-based activities, and spiritual services.
 Common holistic therapies for addiction treatment include:

 Massage therapy